 When I first read this policy it seemed very straightforward and reassuring.
-The afternoon before my trip I called to cancel my hotel reservation.
-However, I learned cancelling my reservation would incur a fee.
+However, when calling Disney World I learned cancelling my reservation would incur a fee.

 This is because when I called, the National Hurricane Center hadn’t yet issued a formal hurricane warning.
 Those warnings are usually only issued “36 hours in advance of tropical storm-force winds.”

 I booked this trip directly with Disney World.
 This meant I couldn’t cancel my reservation without penalty, but I could change it based on availability.